ktor-doc-jp/ktor-doc-jp/pages/features/websockets.md

 {: #Frame}

 A frame is each packet sent and received at the WebSocket protocol level.
 There are two message types: TEXT and BINARY.
-And three control packets: CLOSE, PING and PONG.
+And three control packets: CLOSE, PING, and PONG.
 Each packet has a payload `buffer`.
 And for Text or Close messages, you can call the `readText` or `readReason` to interpret that buffer.